-Various state, regional and federal instutions as well as quasi-public and private organizations have different roles within the complicated regulatory patchwork we have across the country to monitor, manage and potentially reduce this electric demand.
+Various state, regional and federal institutions, as well as quasi-public and private organizations have different roles within the complicated regulatory patchwork we have across the country to monitor, manage and potentially reduce this electric demand.
 The barriers to reducing electric usage fall within these regulatory and market sectors.

 Ideally electricity would follow a perfect market with a large number of knowledgeable suppliers and consumers interacting in an open and transparent process to determine electricity's price.
 But electricity is a unique commodity - supply can't readily be stored and the demand for electricity may dramatically vary hour by hour.
-Most residential, commercial or even industrial consumers do not even face real-time wholesale prices, as their electric rates are based on average annual costs or some other regulatory derived construct.
+Most residential, commercial or even industrial consumers do not even face real-time wholesale prices, as their electric rates are based on average annual costs or some other regulated pricing regime.

 Historically the utility industry designed its electric infrastructure to handle the peak period (usually per hour) usage patterns of its customers.
 Peak demand happens just a few times a year (typically less than 1% of the year), so the transmission, distribution and generation assets are operating below their design capacity for a significant portion of the year.
 While deregulation has changed some ownership of these infrastructure assets, the infrastructure must still be designed to meet these peak demands.
 Planning and building this generation and transmission infrastructure takes years, so inherently this process requires the addition of new electric generation and transmission in large increments.
 The line from the movie The Field of Dreams "build it and they will come" seems apt as Independent System Operators (ISOs) and utilities focus on building just a handful of large facilities to meet system imbalances created by projected future loads.
 The market and the regulatory structure provides greater financial incentives, through its rate of returns and other cost recovery mechanisms, to build these few facilities rather than rely on more disparate demand resources - like the large scale deployment of load management systems.

 Traditionally the process has been financially and structurally biased towards supply-side solutions, so that demand-side solutions are often overlooked.
 The market and the regulatory structure have provided greater financial returns to build generation, transmission and distribution infrastructure, but now a recent dramatic increase in capital costs, issues about siting these facilities and uncertainties associated with carbon emisssions and other issues creates an uncertain investment climate within the electric supply-side infrastructure.
-Recognizing these planning problems, FERC Order 890 even attempts to include demand-side approaches into the ISO planning processes.
+Recognizing these planning problems, FERC Order 890 even attempts to include demand-side approaches in transmission providers' planning processes.

 Another critical issue is the potential conflict between state and federal regulation of price-responsive demand programs.
 Although FERC regulates wholesale markets and the ISOs that operate these markets, it has no jurisdiction over retail activities.
 Meanwhile the state utility commissions have authority over sales and service to retail customers but no direct control over wholesale markets.
-Utilities may be required by FERC to implement demand response programs that increase their costs and reduce their revenue; however, these costs can only be recovered if approved by state utility commissions who had no say in the demand response program's implementation.
+While typically state utility commissions oversee utility implementation of demand response programs, FERC may suggest the implementation of demand response programs.
+These costs can only be recovered if approved by state utility commissions who had no say in the demand response program's implementation.